Recognize the symptoms

 We have listed some examples below.

-The company used the crisis to thoroughly review and improve the internal quality procedure for tank monitoring.
+As we recommended, the company used the crisis to thoroughly review and improve the internal quality procedure for tank monitoring.
 There was no negative impact in the media and the authorities expressed their appreciation for the company’s transparent and active approach.

 The list of companies that transformed themselves over the years is long.
 These companies decided to do it because of the increased competition and price pressure for which they had no effective response.